mosip/documentation/docs/architecture/features.md

 * **Downloading VC using the UIN/ VID:** Residents can use the country-provided ID (UIN/VID) to download their cards and avail of various government and private services.
 * **Downloading VC using the Application ID (AID):** Residents can also use their Application ID provided to them during the registration process to be able to download their card.
-* **Downloading VC using the OpenID for VC Issuance flow:** Residents can download a VC using a configured third-party issuer which follows OpenID for VCI standard.
+* **Downloading VC using the OpenID for VC Issuance flow:** Residents can download a VC using configured third-party issuer which complies with OpenID for VCI standard.
+For Inji mobile, MOSIP IDA and Sunbird Insurance are example integrations.

 ### Sharing Verifiable Credentials without the Internet